 The first phase of collaboration was piloted successfully in 2014-15 with Villanova incorporating some of the data from Madagascar into its academic programs.
 Two fall courses in the College of Engineering – Design of Gravity Water Networks and Water Resources Engineering Design – worked on designing solutions for clean water and sanitation systems.
 In the spring semester, students in a French Internship course in the College of Liberal Arts and Sciences translated major program reports from French into English and Villanova’s engineering designs into French, while students in a team-taught Business/Engineering Course (Global Social Entrepreneurship and Microfinance course) designed a template for assessing the business plans of the private utilities companies with whom CRS-MG works.

 During this time, a member of the Engineering faculty traveled to CRS-MG to deliver and install water monitoring equipment and train water utilities personnel to use it.
 Additionally, five Villanova undergraduates and one graduate engineering international development fellow have been interning with CRS in Madagascar for eight weeks this summer.

-Between July 25-August 5, a Villanova team traveled to Madagascar where they visited CRS’ programming in sectors related to water and sanitation, business, and health and nutrition; offered initial observations and recommendations; gathed information and data for use in potential teaching, courses or research; and determined how to integrate this relationship into Villanova’s colleges and research centers.
-They also met with officials at the Madagascar and U.S. Embassies and government and church officials.
+Between July 25-August 5, a Villanova team will travel to Madagascar where they will visit CRS’ programming in sectors related to water and sanitation, business, and health and nutrition; offer initial observations and recommendations; gather information and data for use in potential teaching, courses or research; and determine how to integrate this relationship into Villanova’s colleges and research centers.
+They will also meet with officials at the Madagascar and U.S. Embassies and government and church officials.